On a generalised form of subjective probability: Strength of a distribution function

-To give an example of the application of Definition~5, let us compare a uniform distribution function $F_X(x)$ over $(0,1)$ for the output $X$ of a pseudo-random number generator that has been very carefully designed to produce approximately uniform random numbers in $(0,1)$ with a doctor's elicited distribution function $G_Y(y)$ for the change in average survival time $Y$ caused by the administration of a new drug in comparison to a standard drug.
-The reference set of events $R$ and the resolution $\lambda$ will defined as in the previous examples.
+To give an example of the application of Definition~5, let us compare a uniform distribution function $F_X(x)$ over $(0,1)$ for the output $X$ of a pseudo-random number generator that has been carefully designed to produce approximately uniform random numbers in $(0,1)$ with a doctor's elicited distribution function $G_Y(y)$ for the change $Y$ in average survival time caused by the administration of an untested new drug in comparison to a standard drug.
+The reference set of events $R$ and the range of the resolution $\lambda$ will be specified as in the examples of Section~\ref{sec5}.

-Under these assumptions, it would be expected that the similarities in the set\\ $\{ S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \}$ would all be regarded as being quite high.
-This is because the event $R(\lambda)$ is the outcome of a well-understood physical experiment, i.e.\ a random spin of a wheel, while any event in the set $\mathcal{F}[\lambda]$ feels like it can be almost be treated as though it is the outcome of a well-understood physical experiment.
-On the other hand, the doctor's uncertainty about whether or not any given event in the set $\mathcal{G}[\lambda]$ will occur can be regarded as depending largely on his incomplete knowledge about highly complex biological processes in the human body.
-Therefore it would be expected that, according to Definition~5, the function $F_X(x)$ would be judged as being externally stronger than the function $G_Y(y)$ which can be interpreted as meaning that, relative to the spin-of-a-wheel event $R(\lambda)$, the function $F_X(x)$ performs better than the function $G_Y(y)$ at representing the uncertainty that these functions are intended to represent.
+Under these assumptions, all the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \}$ may well be regarded as being quite high.
+This is because the event $R(\lambda)$ is the outcome of a well-understood physical experiment, i.e.\ a random spin of a wheel, while any event in the set $\mathcal{F}[\lambda]$ may well feel like it can be almost treated as though it is the outcome of a well-understood physical experiment.
+On the other hand, the doctor's uncertainty about whether or not any given event in the set $\mathcal{G}[\lambda]$ will occur could be regarded as depending largely on his incomplete knowledge about highly complex biological processes in the human body.
+Therefore, it could reasonably be expected that, according to Definition~5, the doctor would consider the function $F_X(x)$ as being externally stronger than the function $G_Y(y)$, which if being the case, could be interpreted as meaning that, relative to the spin-of-a-wheel event $R(\lambda)$, he feels that the function $F_X(x)$ performs better than the function $G_Y(y)$ at representing the uncertainty that these functions are intended to represent.

-{\bf Definition 6: External strength for elicited or given discrete distribution functions}
+{\bf Definition 6: External strength for elicited or given discrete distribution\\ functions}